Another-Michael/odin-recipes/README.md

-This web page is the first project in the odinn project.
-It is about recipes for my favorite meals# odin-recipes
+This web page is the first project of the odin project.
+It comprises of a homepage wherein my favourite recipes are listed.
+Clicking on the recipes will lead to another webpage with instructions on how to make that meal as well as the ingredients required.